lawleyfall2019/110-fall2019/exercises/gitExercise/gitpagesExercise.md

 You're going to create a new directory for your web project, called igme110.
 Follow the steps from Tuesday's exercise to create the repository on GitHub, and clone it to your computer.

-Create a subdirectory in your igme110 directory called "images", and another subdirectory called "about".
+Create a subdirectory in your igme110 directory called "images", and another subdirectory called "more".

 In the main igme110 directory, put an index.html file.
-In the "about" subdirectory create another index.html file.
+In the "more" subdirectory create another index.html file.
 In the images directory put two images; one for each of the two HTML files.

 Add a heading, some text, and one of the images to each of the index.html files, along with a link on each page to the other page.